Are you doing tours during COVID-19 restrictions?

 Where do we go?

 For our camel ride we go from the Pyndan Camel Tracks camel yards into White Gums Station, in a valley up close to the MacDonnell Ranges.
+During the camel tour often you will see Australian animals like kangaroos and other native wildlife as you experience the true beauty of the Red Centre.

 How to locate Pyndan Camel Tracks